tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

+28.04.2025 - Version 1.1 is now out.
+Further bugfixing for timepix4 processing added.
+Additional performance improvements for clustering and dense frame aggregation implemented.

 16.02.2025 - Support for tpx4 tested, tileId overflow bug fixed.
 All Latest builds were updated.

 15.12.2025 - Parallel clustering 1.0 (Unstable) - Release of the new tile-based clustering algorithm.
 The release includes also GPU-side attribute computation including cluster energy, energy histograms and aggregation into frames as well as energy-based filtering.